Kepler-69c: Discovery

 In 2009, NASA's Kepler spacecraft was observing stars with its photometer, an instrument it uses to detect transit events, in which a planet crosses in front of and dims its host star for a brief and roughly regular period of time.
 In this last test, Kepler observed 50,000 stars in the Kepler Input Catalog, including Kepler-69; the preliminary light curves were sent to the Kepler science team for analysis, who chose obvious planetary companions from the bunch for follow-up at observatories.
 Observations for the potential exoplanet candidates took place between 13 May 2009 and 17 March 2012.
 After observing the respective transits, which for Kepler-69c occurred roughly every 242 days (its orbital period), it was eventually concluded that a planetary body was responsible for the periodic 242-day transits.
 The discovery, along with the planetary system of the star Kepler-62 were announced on April 18, 2013.

-On 9 May 2013, a congressional hearing by two U.S. House of Representatives subcommittees discussed "Exoplanet Discoveries: Have We Found Other Earths?," prompted by the discovery of exoplanet Kepler-69c, along with Kepler-62e and Kepler-62f.
+On 9 May 2013, a congressional hearing by two U.S. House of Representatives subcommittees discussed "Exoplanet Discoveries: Have We Found Other Earths?," prompted by the discovery of Kepler-69c, along with Kepler-62e and Kepler-62f.
 A related special issue of the journal Science, published earlier, described the discovery of the exoplanets.